luijkr/blog/_posts/2023-09-27-ask-databricks-workflows.md

 ---
 layout: post
 title: "Go With The Flow!
-How To: Databricks Workflows"
+Databricks Workflows"
-description: A Q&A on Databricks Workflows
+description: A Q&A on getting started with Databricks Workflows
 image:
   path: /assets/img/blog/ask-databricks-1-2.jpg
   srcset: